 By Stacia Thompson, Curriculum Team Leader, KWRI

 Mega Leadership 2010 was the best yet!
 Each panel and presentation provided superb practical tools leaders could immediately employ in their businesses.
-I especially loved the power panel of Mary Tennant, President and COO, KWRI, Gene Frederick, Team Leader at Austin Northwest, and Melanie Kennemann, Team Leader at Reno North.
+I especially loved the power panel of Mary Tennant, President and COO and Melanie Kennemann, Team Leader at Reno North.
 This exceptional group ran through the impact and construction of a Team Leader’s perfect day.

 Melanie Kennemann said she focuses on mindset on Monday mornings to get herself and her Market Center ready for a week of results.
 She’ll send a short message to everybody like, “Do you have an indomitable spirit?”
 Their mindset in check, the remarkable agents in this Market Center then do what needs to be done with determination and zeal.
 Melanie also makes a point of starting every day the night before.
 Before she leaves the office, she writes down her 20 percent for the following day.
 When she gets in the next morning, she has a quick, focusing meeting with her staff, and then they’re off, taking the actions that lead to positive impact.